NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_01_qc.md

 ***
 # Get data

-In this tutorial, we will run all tutorials with a set of 4 PBMC 10x datasets from 2 covid-19 patients and 2 healthy controls.
+In this tutorial, we will run all tutorials with a set of 6 PBMC 10x datasets from 3 covid-19 patients and 3 healthy controls, the samples have been subsampled to 1500 cells per sample.
 They are part of the github repo and if you have cloned the repo they should be available in folder: `labs/data/covid_data_GSE149689`.
 Instructions on how to download them can also be found in the Precourse material.

 ```bash